The Hounds of Diana

 “How could an event remote in space and time produce a corresponding psychic image when the transmission of energy necessary for this is not even thinkable?
 However incomprehensible it may appear, we are finally compelled to assume that there is in the unconscious something like an a priori knowledge or an “immediacy” of events which lacks any causal basis.”

 Is the psyche influencing the outer world to create this moment?
-Is the external environment conditioning something within, causing it to rise into awareness?
+Is the outer environment conditioning something within, causing it to rise into awareness?
 Or (as Jung postulates) is there a connection between the two, where the boundaries are blurred?
-I’ll turn to Jungian analyst Murray Stein for further insight:
+I’ll turn to Jungian Analyst Murray Stein for further insight:

 “At the edges, where psyche and soma come together and where psyche and world meet, there are shadings of “inside/outside.”
 These gray areas Jung calls psychoid.
 This is an area that behaves in a psyche-like way but is not altogether psychic.
 It is quasi-psychic.
 In these gray areas lie psychosomatic puzzles, for example.
 How do mind and body influence each other?
 Where does one leave off and the other begin?”